trentm/node-luggite/README.md

 - deps:
   - `safe-stable-stringify` has `"node": ">=10"`

-- features and the Node.js version
+Features and the Node.js version required for them
 - `class`, node 6
 - arrow functions, node 4
 - Object.assign, node 4
 - `const`, basic support was in node 0.10.
 Good enough?
 - object destructuring, something newer than node 0.10
 - object property shorthard (`exports = { TRACE }`), something new than node 0.10

 # TODO